J.C. Kellam, Room 980

 Texas State students can take advantage of tutoring services by visiting SLAC’s Learning Lab.
 The Learning Lab provides academic assistance in business courses such as accounting, economics and finance; sciences such as physics, biology and chemistry; English and writing; statistics; computer information systems; history; philosophy; languages such as Spanish; and a number of math courses.
 Also available through SLAC Lab is its Veteran Academic Success Center, a holistic veterans-to-veterans tutoring and mentoring initiative.

 The lab also has study materials, handouts and computer-assisted instructional software in a wide range of topics and levels, from correcting comma splices to preparing for graduate school.
-Students may visit SLAC for assistance in preparing for admissions tests for graduate (GRE), law (LSAT) and business (GMAT) schools, as well as Texas State departmental tests such as the Punctuation, Usage, and Grammar (PUG) exam required by the School of Journalism and Mass Communication.
+Students may visit SLAC for assistance in preparing for admissions tests for graduate (GRE), law (LSAT) and business (GMAT) schools.

 Supplemental Instruction, a nontraditional approach to collaborative learning, provides structured group study for students in historically challenging courses ranging from the liberal arts to science and math-based courses.
 Supplemental Instruction leaders act as role models and facilitate multiple study sessions per week in order to assist students not only with course content but also with the development of positive study skills and habits.